wzhen1/ALTO/README.md

 python eval_meshes.py CONFIG.yaml
 ```
 The script takes the meshes generated in the previous step and evaluates them using a standardized protocol.
 The output will be written to `.pkl/.csv` files in the corresponding generation folder which can be processed using [pandas](https://pandas.pydata.org/).

+### Acknowledgement
+The code is largely based on [ConvONet](https://github.com/autonomousvision/convolutional_occupancy_networks).
+Many thanks to the authors for opensourcing the codebase.